Chifa: History

 The history of chifa is deeply rooted in the development of the Chinatown of Lima, which has become focal point in cultural, artistic, commercial, and especially gastronomic interest.
 Chinatown is located near Capon Street in Barrios Altos, in the Historic Centre of Lima.

 Cuisine

 Peruvian chifa is distinct, due to its Peruvian cuisine influences.
 Like most Chinese food internationally and within China, rice, meat, noodles and vegetables are important staples to chifa.
 Chifa is enjoyed by all socioeconomic levels, evidenced by chifas directed toward those with more disposable income, while chifas de barrio are directed towards a different social stratum.
 Currently, in the city of Lima there are over 6,000 chifa restaurants.

 Chifa dishes

 Chifa in other countries

-Since at least the 1970s, Chinese immigrants had also opened chifa restaurants in neighboring Ecuador.
-Chifas have also been opened in Bolivia, Chile and Spain.
+Since at least the 1970s, Chinese immigrants have opened chifa restaurants in Ecuador, Bolivia, Chile, and Spain.